Using Apple News Format to Create Rich and Responsive Stories

 And when they're done, the swipe out and continue reading.

-Now, building on that we have an alternative to standard gallery,
+Now, building on that we have an alternative to standard gallery, called the mosaic gallery.

 And best of all, users retain the ability to tap into the gallery and get this same full screen experience.